gremau/gremau.github.io/markdown/publications.markdown

 ## Articles in preparation or review

-- Oerter, E.J., J.V.
-Mills, __G.E.
-Maurer__, K. Lynn, L.N.
-Lammers, R.G.
-Amundson.
-Greenhouse gas production and transport in desert soils of the southwestern USA. (in review at _Global Biogeochemical Cycles_)

-- __Maurer, G.E.__, A.J.
-Hallmark, R.F.
-Brown, S.L.
-Collins, O.E.
-Sala.
-Sensitivity of net primary production to precipitation variability across the United States (in review)

 - __Maurer, G.E.__, J.V.
 Mills, E.J.
 Oerter, R.G.
 Amundson, L.N.
 Lammers.
 Measured and modeled soil carbon cycling in the Mojave desert: toward projected regional greenhouse gas budgets. (in prep)

 - __Maurer, G.E.__ and D.R.
 Bowling.
 Forest soil carbon stocks and isotopic composition along mountain climate gradients of the interior western United States.
 (To be submitted to _Ecosystems_)

-- __Maurer, G.E.__, D.J.
-Krofcheck, S.L.
-Collins, M.E.
-Litvak.
-Variation and uncertainty in long-term measures of ecosystem carbon balance: The role of disturbance and drought in semiarid grasslands and shrublands. (in prep)

 ## Conference presentations

 Again - I am happy to provide pdfs of these upon request.

+- AGU Fall Meeting 2018 – The contribution of ephemeral, moisture-driven soil respiration pulses to soil carbon cycling in the Mojave Desert (Poster)

 - AGU Fall Meeting 2017 – Sensitivity and asymmetry of NPP in response to climate variability across the conterminous United States (Talk)